treeverse/lakeFS/design/task-management-api.md

 1. We do *not* use the verbs or API calls of an existing task queue.

-This API definition comes with implementation sketches for how we to use these APIs to implement the branch export and concurrent dedupe "user" stories.
+This API definition comes with implementation sketches for how we to use these APIs to implement the branch export story.
+We shall also (re-)implement retention expiry to use these APIs for better ops; that story is considerably easier to imagine.

 ## API